tgdbepe4/corona_ch_bag_formulare/README.md

 Non IT persons don't like download files from here.
 For this reason there is an other way to get the PDF documents.
 Use this link for download, https://www.mycloud.ch/s/S005BE60DADA8A0461682D10365FD646D6A4C25C3AC.

 ## Feedback
-Any comments, corrections and recommendations can be addressd to mailto:corona@bergi-it-consulting.ch.
+Any comments, corrections and recommendations can be addressed to mailto:corona@bergi-it-consulting.ch.

 ## XML files for import and export

 ### Required: Adobe Acrobat software

-With Adobe Acrobat you can easy edit the forms and import and export data to the form.
-There is a XML file at the reporitory which can be edited and use it to add data to the form.
+With Adobe Acrobat you can easily edit the forms and import and export data to the form.
+There is an XML file at the repository which can be edited and use it to add data to the form.

 ## Comments welcomed